Diabetes and Insulin requirements for dogs

 The simplest measurement is from a urine dipstick that measures both simple sugar and ketones in the urine.
 A Daily test (ideally the first urine sample of the day) can form a great record over time that can indicate a trend in urine sugar levels.
 If they are consistently reducing, then you should discuss reducing the insulin injection amounts your pet is receiving each day.

-One of my earliest cases was a small terrier cross that came to me with a daily dose of 18 units of Caninsulin.
-We changed the dog to a total raw food diet, and monitored the dog’s blood sugar levels closely.
+One of our success stories involves a small terrier cross that came to their vet with a daily dose of 18 units of Caninsulin.
+The dog changed to a total raw food diet, and the dog’s blood sugar levels were monitored closely.
 Over a period of 8-12 months, the dog’s insulin requirement progressively dropped, until it was maintained on a dose of only 2 units per day.
 This dog went on to live until it was 18 years old, the last 7 years as a diabetic (the average life expectancy for diabetic dogs is usually only 2-3 years).

 A raw food diet does play a significant role in both treatment, and prevention, of diabetes in dogs and cats, but it is VITAL that you know what you are doing if you are going to consider changing your dog or cat’s diet if he/she is diabetic.